Sandhya80/Deal_Radar/README.md

 - **Custom Data Modeling**: Product/Price/User Models
 - **Security**: Environment Variables + HTTPS

-## Support

-For questions about this project, please create an issue in this repository.

 ---

+## 🤝 Support

+For questions or issues, please create an issue in this repository.

+---

-**Built with using Django & AI assistance for debugging**
+**Built with Django, Celery, Stripe, and AI assistance for debugging**